kuzzleio/documentation/src/sdk-reference/js/6/profile/getRoles/index.md

 # getRoles

-Loads informations about the profile roles.
+Loads information about the profile roles.

 ## Signature